-As many colleges and universities make the decision to offer online instruction in fall 2020 due to COVID-19, we’re quickly reminded of the Saturday Night Live (SNL) episode that aired during the spring commencement season.
-“Congratulations Class of 2020!
-You will now pay full price for your college experience at a University of Phoenix Online without the tech support!”
-Some students were indeed thrust into a version of remote teaching that, while developed with the best intentions of faculty and administrators, was more emergency triage than true online learning.
+Two years ago, when COVID-19 drove many colleges and universities to offer online instruction, Kate McKinnon’s Saturday Night Live (SNL) skit seemed ruefully accurate to some: “You will now pay full price for your college experience at a University of Phoenix Online without the tech support!”
+Some students were indeed thrust into a version of remote teaching that, while developed with the best intentions, was more emergency triage than true online learning.

-The pandemic isn’t the first event to influence public perceptions that quality changes when we move from a lecture hall to a virtual classroom.
-The introduction of large, often free, online courses created an image of an impersonal, dehumanized experience that lacked the support students need to succeed.
-Also, the early surge of several for-profit universities created a negative impression that has been hard to overcome.
-As a result, well before COVID- 19 and the global rush online, virtual learning programs were often viewed as second class citizens.
+The pandemic was not the first event to influence public perceptions that quality changes when we move from a lecture hall to a virtual classroom.
+Over a decade ago, the introduction of large, often free, online courses created an image of an impersonal, dehumanized experience that lacked the support students need to succeed.
+In addition, the early surge of several for-profit universities created a negative impression that was hard to overcome.
+However, those early impressions are far removed from the quality and student success we have seen at Duquesne.

 Universities with quality, successful programs consider the development of students and the discovery of knowledge as integral to their mission, and that does not change if education is offered online.
 In many instances, due to the use of various technologies, virtual simulations, virtual proctors, and other exam security measures, online learning is no less costly than face-to-face programs but far more convenient.
 The same highly qualified faculty teach in our virtual classrooms.

 Now that many institutions’ abrupt, disruptive transition to remote teaching is receding into history, it is my hope that thoughtfully planned, quality online programs become even more universal.
 These programs offer our society much that it urgently needs, and likely can’t get any other way.